O'Nan moonshine and arithmetic: Introduction and Statement of Results

 \begin{remark} The module $W$ is {\em virtual} in the sense that some irreducible representations of $\ON$ occur with negative multiplicity in $W_m$ for some $m$.
-The proof of Theorem~\ref{thm:Exists} will show that only non-negative multiplicities appear for $m\notin\{7,8,12\}$.
-So in fact we can replace $W$ with a non-virtual module for a small cost, by adding suitable multiples of weight $3/2$ unary theta functions to the McKay--Thompson series $F_{[g]}$.
-This changes the module structure of $W_m$ when $m=vd^2$ for $v\in \{7,8,12\}$, for certain integers $d$, but it does not effect the validity of our other three main results, Theorems \ref{ClassNumberCongruences}, \ref{CongruencesSelmer}, and \ref{USCorollary}, for $-D<-12$.
+The proof of Theorem~\ref{thm:Exists} will show that only non-negative multiplicities appear for $m\notin\{7,8,12,16\}$.
+So in fact we can replace $W$ with a non-virtual module for a small cost, by adding suitable multiples of weight $3/2$ unary theta functions (i.e. sums of the form $\sum_{n\in \Z}n\epsilon(n)q^{\lambda n^2}$ where $\epsilon$ is an odd periodic function and $\lambda$ is a positive rational) to the McKay--Thompson series $F_{[g]}$.
+This changes the module structure of $W_m$ when $m=vd^2$ for $v\in \{7,8,12,16\}$, for certain integers $d$, but it does not effect the validity of our other three main results, Theorems \ref{ClassNumberCongruences}, \ref{CongruencesSelmer}, and \ref{USCorollary}, for $-D<-16$.
 The price for such an adjustment to $W$ is the property that the McKay--Thompson series attached to $[g]$ have level $4o(g)$.
 It is this property which motivates us to focus on the particular module $W$ that appears in Theorem \ref{thm:Exists}. \end{remark}

-The $F_{[g]}$ will turn out to be sums of generating functions of traces of singular moduli for Hauptmoduln (cf. \Cref{secSing}), class numbers, and square-roots of central critical $L$-values of quadratic twists of weight 2 modular forms (cf. \Cref{Lvalues}).
-The Hauptmoduln which arise have levels which are in one-to-one correspondence with the orders of elements in $\ON$.
-Namely, the Hauptmoduln which arise are for the genus 0 modular curves
+The $F_{[g]}$ will turn out to be expressible in terms of traces of singular moduli for Hauptmoduln (cf. \Cref{secSing}), class numbers, and central critical $L$-values of quadratic twists of weight 2 modular forms (cf. \Cref{Lvalues}).
+The Hauptmoduln which arise are for the genus 0 modular curves

-where $X_0^+(N)$ is the usual modular curve corresponding to the extension of $\Gamma_0(N)$ by the level $N$ Atkin--Lehner involutions.
+where $X_0^+(N)$ is the modular curve corresponding to the extension of $\Gamma_0(N)$ by all the level $N$ Atkin--Lehner involutions.

-\begin{remark} Using the description of the dimensions of the graded components $W_m$ in terms of traces of singular moduli (cf. \Cref{appSing}), we find that
+\begin{remark} Purely for the sake of curiosity we mention that it follows from the description of the dimensions of the graded components $W_m$ in terms of traces of singular moduli (cf. \Cref{appSing}) that

 where